cirocosta/estaleiro/README.md

-`estaleiro` allows you to ship container images with confidence - a declarative approach to dealing with the last mile in building container images, so you can have more control over what you ship.
+`estaleiro` allows you to ship container images with confidence - a declarative approach to dealing with the last mile in building container images, so you can have more control (through transparency) over what you ship.

 <br />
 <br />
 <br />
 <br />

 **Table of Contents**